-V2.2 Data Warehouse Migration to Microsoft Azure Specialization checklist is published This checklist version is required Jan 2, 2023- June 30, 2023
+V1.3 Microsoft VMware Solution Specialization audit checklist is published.
+This checklist version is required Jan 2, 2023- June 30, 2023

-Module B- Dec 5, 2022
+Module B - Dec 5, 2022

-The PREVIEW for V2.2 Data Warehouse Migration to Microsoft Azure Specialization was made available for partners.
-This checklist will be required Jan 2, 2023
+The PREVIEW for V1.3 Microsoft Azure VMware Solution Specialization was made available for partners.
+This checklist version is required Jan 2, 2023

-- There are no new Module A or B control updates - Updates to Module B include FAQ updates including the clarification that a "No Pass" result when a partner fails or withdraws from the audit.
-This status will reset from " Audit Failed" within one week to "Not Enrolled," allowing you to reapply
+- There are no new Module A or B Control updates - FAQ updates include the clarification that a "No Pass" results when a partner fails or withdraws from the audit.
+This status resets from "Audit Failed" within one week to "Not Enrolled," allowing partners to reapply

-Module B- Oct 3, 2022
+Module B - Oct 3, 2022

-Microsoft retired Gold Cloud partner competency, Solutions partner designation required Gold and
+Microsoft retired Gold Cloud partner competency, Solutions partner designation required Gold and Silver competencies are retired and replaced with Solutions Partner designations.
+Partners will not be allowed to renew their specialization if they have not attained an aligned Solutions Partner designation

-Silver competencies are retired and replaced with Solutions Partner designations.
-Azure specialization requirements are now associated with your achievement of a required Solutions Partner designation.
-For this specialization, your organization must have an active Solutions Partner for Data & AI (Azure) designation
+Module A- July 1,2022

-Module A - July 1,2022
+Checklist updates published May 2, 2022 Preview Module A, are now required

-Checklist updates published in the May 2, 2022, preview for Module A are now required InControl 2.2, a new required Skilling Plan has been added to the checklist
+• InControl 2.2, a new Skilling Plan has been added to the checklist.
+This is required July 1, 2022